dominictarr/npmd/README.md

 You should leave the `npmd` service running in the background, this will make running other `npmd` commands much faster.

+npmd will pull down npm metadata, and store it in a leveldb. this will be less than 200mb, including a full text index.

 ## install